thiagolopes/homebrew-3d-engine/README.md

 ## How to build

-Do you need: OpenGL libs;
+Do you need: OpenGL devel;

 ```
 cmake .
-make run -j5
+make run
 ```

 ## References